GhostKX/File-Converter-Bot/README.md

-# 📂 Python File Converter Bot
+# 📂 File Converter Bot

 A **Python-based Telegram bot** that allows users to **convert and manipulate various file formats**.
 This bot supports **TXT, DOCX, and PDF conversions**, as well as **PDF splitting and merging**.